spunt/spunt.github.io/software/index.md

 ---
 layout: page
-title: software
+title: Software
 ---

-The MATLAB code that I use in my research is maintaining on [GitHub](https://github.com/spunt?tab=repositories).
+The MATLAB code that I use in my research is maintained on [GitHub](https://github.com/spunt?tab=repositories).
 If you are an experimental psychologist who uses neuroimaging in your research, the following software may be particularly useful to you:

 ### [bspmview](http://spunt.github.io/bspmview)